chrisjim316/ThirteensCardGame/README.md

 * Run the game on IDEs such as bluejay.

 Game Rules:
- *This game uses a 10-card board.
+* This game uses a 10-card board.
- *Ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q correspond to the point values of
+* Ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q correspond to the point values of
   1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12.
- *Pairs of cards whose point values add up to 13 are selected and removed.
+* Pairs of cards whose point values add up to 13 are selected and removed.
- *Kings are selected and removed singly.
+* Kings are selected and removed singly.
+* Only two cards can be picked and removed at once.

 ------------------------------------------------------------------------